joshlk/k-means-constrained/README.md

 # Change log

 * v0.7.4 compatible with Numpy +v2.1.1.
-Added Python 3.12 and 3.13 support.
-Dropped Python 3.8 and 3.9 support (in line with Numpy).
+Added Python 3.12 support and dropped Python 3.8 and 3.9 support (due to Numpy).
 * v0.7.3 compatible with Numpy v1.23.0 to 1.26.4

 # Citations